boscoh/pdbremix/readme.md

 	from pdbremix import pdbatoms
 	soup = pdbatoms.Soup("1be9.pdb")

+### Soup as a list of atoms

-**List of Atoms.** A Soup is essentially a collection of atoms, which we can grab by:
+A Soup is essentially a collection of atoms, which we can grab by:

 	atoms = soup.atoms()